-The college publishes Echoes, a quarterly magazine sent to alumni and friends; the Catalog; the Student Handbook; and a monthly e-newsletter entitled the Eagle's Nest.
-BCF also maintains a comprehensive website located at www.baptistcollege.edu.
+The college publishes Echoes, a quarterly magazine sent to alumni and friends; the Catalog; the Student Handbook; the Viewbook; and a monthly e-newsletter entitled the Eagle's Nest.
+BCF also maintains a comprehensive website located at www.baptistcollege.edu, as well as social media presence on Facebook, Twitter, and Instagram.

-Radio Station - WFBU - 94.7
+RADIO STATION - WFBU - 94.7

 WFBU is the 24/7 LP (low power) FM radio station at The Baptist College of Florida.
-The 94.7 FM station broadcasts a variety of positive Christian music and uplifting programs featuring BCF students, faculty, staff, special guests, and chapel services.
+The 94.7 FM station broadcasts a variety of positive Christian music and uplifting programs featuring BCF students, faculty, staff, special quests, and chapel services.

 WFBU's signal can be heard in the Graceville area and can be accessed on the website.
+Chapel services are broadcast on WFBU.
 The WFBU website provides information on the programming schedule and biographical information on the Radio Station Manager.